actionml/harness/README.md

  - **Flexible Learning Styles**:
     - **Kappa**: Online learners that update models in realtime
     - **Lambda**: Batch learners that update or re-compute models in the background during realtime input and queries.
-    - **Hybrids and Reinforcement Learning**
+    - **Hybrids**: The Universal Recommender (UR) is an example of a mostly Lambda Engine that will modify some parts of the model in realtime and will use realtime input to make recommendations but the heavy lifting (big data) part of model building is done in the background.
  - **Compute-Engine Neutral**: supports any compute engine or pre-packaged algorithm library that is JVM compatible.
-For example Spark, TensorFlow, Vowpal Wabbit, MLlib, Mahout, ...
-Does not require Spark, or HDFS.
+For example Spark, TensorFlow, Vowpal Wabbit, MLlib, Mahout etc. Does not require Spark, or HDFS but supports them with the Harness Toolbox.
- - **Scalability**: Engines implemented using either microservice method  and either leanring style can be scaled by deploying on multiple nodes.
+ - **Scalability**: Engines implemented using either microservice method  and either learning style can be scaled by deploying on multiple nodes.
 The simplest way to do this is using the Light-weight Actor-based microservice method or by basing the algorithm's implementation on clustered services like Spark.
  - **Scaldi Implementation Injection**:
      - **Main Metadata Store**: is injected at server startup and only supports MongoDB at present.
-     - **Input Mirroring**: can be either the server machine's file system or HDFS and the implementation is injected at startup and controlled by configuration
+     - **Input Mirroring**: can be either the server machine's file system or HDFS and the implementation is injected at startup and controlled by configuration.
+Other mirror store may be supported in the future like Apache Kafka.
-     - **DAL Abstraction**: Virtually any store can be implemented using the DAL/DAO/DAOImpl Pattern (Data Access Layer).
+     - **DAO/DAL Abstraction**: Virtually any store can be implemented using the DAO/DAL/DAOImpl Pattern (Data Access Layer).
 There is an example included using MongoDB.
-     - **General Plugability**: implemented through Scaldi dependency injection, often based on configuration parameters.
-This is available to all Engines
  - **Realtime Input Validation**: Though optional, Engines are encouraged to supply realtime input validation and a framework based on the Cats library is implemented to support this.
  - **Client Side Support**: As stated above SDKs implement support for TLS/SSL and Auth and are designed for asynchronous non-blocking use for the highest throughput possible (though synchronous blocking use is also supported)
      - **Java SDK**: is supplied for Event and Query endpoints
      - **Python SDK**: implements client side for all endpoints and is used by the Python CLI.
      - **REST without SSL and Auth** is simple and can use any HTTP client&mdash;curl, etc. SSL and Auth complicate the client but the API is well specified.
  - **Command Line Interface (CLI)** is implemented as calls to the REST API and so is securely remotable.
+See the Harness-CLI repo for the Python implementation.
+GUIs based on REST are fairly easy and we plan one for the near future.
  - **Secure Multi-tenancy**: will run multiple Engines with separate Permissions
      - **Multiple Engine-IDs**: allow any number of variations on one Engine type or multiple Engine types.
 One Engine is the simplest case.
 By default these all run in a single process and so are lightweight.
      - **Multiple Permissions**: allow user+secret level access control to protect one "tenant" from another.
 Or Auth can be disabled to allow all Engines access without a user+secret for simple deployments.
  - **Mutable Object and Immutable Event Streams**: can coexist in Harness allowing the store to meet the needs of the algorithm.
  - **User and Permission Management**: Built-in user+secret generation with permissions management at the Engine instance level.
- - **Data Set Compatibility** with Apache PredictionIO is possible as is the case with the Contextual Bandit Engine, which exists in a PredictionIO Template.
-This is not enforced and the various data objects sent to or received from an Engine through Harness are completely flexible and can be anything encodable in JSON.
+ - **Data Set Compatibility** with Apache PredictionIO is supported where there is a matching Engine in both systems.
+For instance `pio export <some-ur-engine-id>` can be directly read by the Harness UR via `harness import <some-ur-engine-id> <path-to-pio-export>`.
+This is an easy way to upgrade from PredictionIO to Harness.
  - **Async SDKs and Internal APIs**: both our outward facing REST APIs as seen from the SDK and most of our internal APIs including those that communicate with Databases are based on Asynchronous/non-blocking usage.
  - **Provisioning** can be done by time proven binary installation or optionally (where ease of deployment, configuration, or scaling is required) using modern container methods:
     - **Containerized** optional containerized provisioning using Docker